-There are so many things to do in Kas with the kids.
+Go discover the best things to do in Kas, Turkey with the kids.
 We decided to take a 5-day road trip down Mediterranean Coast to explore and have some fun.
 We had a general idea of some things we wanted to do but left most of our days open to explore and change our minds on a whim.
 Kas was home base, and then we’ll take short trips out from there.
 See our Kas Destination Guide for everything you need to know for planning a trip.

 Table of Contents